GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

            ├── __init__.py
            └── baz.gt.py

-Note that packages require an __init__.py which remains a valid python module (no `gt4py.gtscript` injection).
-However any python module inside the package can import from any GTScript file (including `gt4py.gtscript` members).
+Note that packages require an __init__.py which remains a valid Python module (no `gt4py.gtscript` injection).
+However any Python module inside the package can import from any GTScript file (including `gt4py.gtscript` members).

 .. code-block:: bash